GoncaloAz/TeyaTinyLedger/README.md

 ## Testing the API

-Some test data is already preloaded into the application with users id 1 and 2
+  **NOTE!
+Some test data is already preloaded into the application with users id 1 and 2**

 **The following endpoints are available:**